Jewels of the Arctic

 • Included Copy 20 Transfer from airport to hotel on arrival Day 1

-• Included Copy 20 Sightseeing tour of Longyearbyen, prior to embarkation, on Day 2
+• Included Copy 20 Sightseeing tour prior to embarkation, on Day 2

-• Included Copy 20 Transfer from pier to hotel or airport in Reykjavik on Day 15
+• Included Copy 20 Transfer from pier to hotel or airport on Day 13 or 15*

 • Included Copy 20 All shore excursions and Zodiac cruises